 Use can other tools like RootMetrics, OpenSignal, CellReception, or SignalMap to see what others are reporting about the range of the operator in your area based on positive signal strength.
 However, these providers do not allow you to provide reviews on carriers in specific locations.
 There is also a map to look at cellular towers and antenna locations nearby.

-RootMetrics does not have a map of the mobile towers in the viewfinder, but in some areas, it shows the signal quality.
+RootMetrics does not have a map of the mobile towers in the viewfinder, but in some areas, it shows the cell signal quality.
 Although Root Metrics does not have a map of mobile towers, it is a strong indicator of signal quality in your area.

 T-Mobile Tower Map lets you enter your zip code, locate a location on the map, and see if 4G LTE coverage is available.
 Search for T-Mobile 5G coverage from your current location, and it's available in all 50 states and Puerto Rico.